fpereiro/gotoB/tutorial/tutorial.md

 12. The user can now see the new email sent to her on the inbox.

 Let's now explore the changes in the state on the relevant steps.
+- On step 1: there's no state for the user yet!
+The app is a blank slate.
+At this point, everybody without an account will see the same thing: the sign up page.
 - On step 2: an empty form is created to hold the user sign up info.
+As the user starts filling the form, her data goes into the state of the webapp.
+This is where the state begins for the user.
+Notice that the state of any other user, at this stage, would already be different, since the personal info of each user is unique.
 - On step 3: the form is filled and sent.
+The state gets sent from the client (browser) to the server.
 - On step 4: there's now account information for the user in the state.
 - On step 6: a draft is created.
 - On step 8: a new email is created to another user and stored in the "Sent" folder of the current user.